ymanshur/go-restful/README.md

         container_name: go-restful_db
     ```

-    and if you need lite version of phpMyAdmin just add following service
+    and if you need a lite version of phpMyAdmin, just add the following service

     ```
     app_db_adminer: